 Certificate in Computer Engineering, North Dakota State College of Science (2006)

-Simulating Producer Responses to Selected Chinese Rare Earth Policies, Resources Policy (2018)
+Brown, M, R Eggert.
+2018.
+Simulating Producer Responses to Selected Chinese Rare Earth Policies.
+In Press.
+Resources Policy

-Exploring the Impacts of a National U.S. CO2 Tax and Revenue Recycling Options with a Coupled Electricity-Economy Model, Climate Change Economics (2018)
+Caron, J, S Cohen, J Reilly, M Brown.
+2018.
+Exploring the Impacts of a National U.S. CO2 Tax and Revenue Recycling Options with a Coupled Electricity-Economy Model.
+In Press.
+Climate Change Economics.

-Regional Credit Trading: Economic and GHG Impacts of a National Low Carbon Fuel Standard, Transportation Research Record (2014)
+Rubin, J, P Leiby, M Brown.
+2014.
+Regional Credit Trading: Economic and GHG Impacts of a National Low Carbon Fuel Standard.
+Transportation Research Record: Journal of the Transportation Research Board 2454, pp. 28-35 (2014).

-Catching the PHEVer: Simulating Electric Vehicle Diffusion with an Agent-Based Mixed Logit Model of Vehicle Choice, Journal of Artificial Societies and Social Simulations (2013)
+Brown, M. 2013.
+Catching the PHEVer: Simulating Electric Vehicle Diffusion with an Agent-Based Mixed Logit Model of Vehicle Choice.
+Journal of Artificial Societies and Social Simulations.
+16 (2) 5.

 View all NREL publications for Maxwell Brown.